juliuste/vbb-change-positions/readme.md

 ## Data structure

-The dataset is located in `data.csv`, a [CSV](https://frictionlessdata.io/guides/csv/) file which you can edit using a text editor or spreadsheets like `Microsoft Excel` or [`Libreoffice Calc`](https://www.libreoffice.org/discover/calc/).
+The dataset is located in `data.ndjson`, a [ndjson](http://ndjson.org/) file which you can edit using a text editor.

-Let's take the following example: I want to take the `U7` in the direction of `Rudow` to `Bismarckstraße`, where I want to change to the `U2` towards `Ruhleben`.
+Let's take the following example: I want to take the `S46` in the direction of `Königs Wusterhausen` to `Heidelberger Platz`, where I want to change to the `U3` towards `Krumme Lanke`.

 ![an illustration of the keys](illustration.svg)